DWU CONSULTING — AI RESEARCH

 PSP3 (Enacted March 11, 2021): $14 Billion

 PSP3 provided additional support through September 30, 2021.
 The $14 billion was again allocated on payroll basis.
-All terms were similar to PSP1 and PSP2: roughly 70% grant, 30% loan, 1% interest for first 5 years, then SOFR+2%.
+Terms matched PSP1 and PSP2: approximately 70% grant, 30% loan, 1% interest for years 1–5, SOFR+2% for years 6–10, with comparable warrant provisions (Treasury docs, carrier 10-K filings).

-Total PSP Impact: The three tranches provided $54 billion in total support to airlines.
-The split was approximately $37 billion in grants (no repayment) and $17 billion in loans (10-year repayment obligation).
-For the major carriers, the grants essentially covered 6-9 months of payroll costs, buying time for operations to normalize.
+Total PSP Impact: The three tranches provided a total of $54 billion in support to passenger airlines ($25B + $15B + $14B).
+The split was approximately $38.55 billion in grants (no repayment) and $15.45 billion in loans (10-year repayment obligation).
+For the major carriers, the grants covered approximately 6–9 months of payroll costs, providing liquidity until passenger volumes began recovering in late 2020 (BTS data shows U.S. enplanements recovered to ~35% of 2019 levels by December 2020).

 The National Carrier Loan Program: $25 Billion in Treasury Loans

-The CARES Act also created a separate National Carrier Loan Program (not part of PSP) providing $25 billion in Treasury loans to major carriers.
+The CARES Act also created a separate National Carrier Loan Program (not part of PSP) providing $25 billion in Treasury loans to major carriers8.
 The program was less generous than PSP:

-• Loan Terms: 10-year loans with 2% interest rate.
+- Loan Terms: 10-year loans with 2% interest rate9.
 Principal repayment began in year 4 of the loan.

-• Allocation: The program was designed for major carriers.
+- Allocation: The program was designed for major carriers.
 American, Delta, and United were eligible.
 Southwest and other carriers could apply.
-However, only $3.5 billion of the $25 billion available was actually drawn by carriers.
+However, only approximately $2.7 billion of the $25 billion available was actually drawn by carriers.
 Why?
-Because once liquidity improved in summer 2020 and capital markets reopened, airlines preferred to raise capital through EETCs and loyalty securitizations (discussed in separate article) rather than take on government loans with aircraft collateral.
+Because once liquidity improved in summer 2020 and capital markets reopened, airlines preferred to raise capital through EETCs and loyalty securitizations rather than take on government loans with aircraft collateral.

 Why Low Take-up?
 The National Carrier Loan Program had stronger repayment obligations and collateral requirements than PSP.
 By summer 2020, capital markets were reopening and airlines could access cheaper capital through EETC issuances ($50+ billion issued 2020-2021 by U.S. carriers).
 Taking a Treasury loan with aircraft liens and mandatory repayment made less sense if cheaper capital was available.